Updated July 2019

 Making people sign up for your emails is great.
 But people aren’t waiting to receive your emails.
-The truth is, people subscribe to email lists for many reasons, yet they forget they do so (it’s behind the scope of this article why this happens).
+The truth is, people subscribe to email lists for many reasons, but they sometimes forget why.
 That’s why the average open rate in the ecommerce sector is only 11.84%.

 What matters is that you need to make people open your emails.
-If you can’t make them do that, they won’t read your email, and thus, they won’t convert.
+If you can’t make them do that, they won’t read your email, and because of that, they won’t convert.
 To make people open your emails takes one thing: a great subject line.

 Your subject line is what catches their attention, and ultimately encourages subscribers to open your emails.

 Eugene Schwartz, one of history’s most famous copywriters, explains this concept in his 1966’s classic Breakthrough Advertising:

 There has been much confusion about how much of a selling job your headline should be required to do.
 Actually, your headline does not need to sell at all.